Time to scrap the scales!

 One important distinction to make for those who are addicted to jumping on the scales is that you need to consider your fat loss, not your overall weight loss.
 If you’re working hard on a consistent fitness regime then you may be surprised to learn that you probably shouldn’t expect very much weight loss to start with.

 If you were simply a scales watcher you’d be pretty horrified to see that after hard work there was little change in your weight.
-But if you notice other positive changes (for example – the fact your clothes may fit better or be looser) then you’ll be happy with what you’ve achieved.
-Remember, you’re losing fat, not necessarily weight.
+But if you notice other positive changes (for example the fact your clothes may fit better or be looser) then you’ll be happy with what you’ve achieved.
+Remember, you’re losing fat at first, not necessarily weight.

 A number of factors affect your weight at any given moment.
 It’s often down to how much water we have in our body (a real problem for women at the wrong time of the month).
 This can confuse the scales, so don’t make them a big part of the road to becoming that fabulous slimmer person who you want to be.